The [bans] section

 exact = true

 Allows specification of crate specific allow/deny lists of features.
+Each entry uses the same PackageSpec as other parts of cargo-deny's configuration.

 The features.deny field (optional)